 - Fabre, Cécile, 2016, Cosmopolitan Peace, New York: Oxford University Press.

 - Freeman, Mark, 2011, Necessary Evils: Amnesties and the Search for Justice, New York: Cambridge University Press.

-- Garrard, Eve, and David McNaughton, 2011, “Conditional Unconditional Forgiveness,” in The Ethics of Forgiveness: A Collection of Essays, edited by Christel Fricke, New York: Routledge, pp. 97–106.
+- Garrard, Eve, and David McNaughton, 2011, “Conditional Unconditional Forgiveness,” in The Ethics of Forgiveness: A Collection of Essays, Christel Fricke (ed.), New York: Routledge, pp. 97–106.

 - Gibney, Mark, Rhoda E. Howard-Hassmann, Jean-Marc Coicaud, and Niklaus Steiner, (eds.), 2008, The Age of Apology: Facing Up to the Past, Philadelphia: University of Pennsylvania Press.